ros-naoqi/nao_robot/README.txt

 This ROS stack contains two nodes which enable you to teleoperate a Aldebaran Nao robot with a joystick and obtain some basic odometry estimate of the torso.

-"nao_ctrl" is the control node which needs to be copied on the Nao, "nao_remote" controls the Nao remotely.
-To run nao_ctrl on the Nao, you first need the Nao ROS driver from Brown University: http://code.google.com/p/brown-ros-pkg/
+"nao_driver" is the control node which needs to be copied on the Nao, "nao_remote" controls the Nao remotely.
+To run nao_driver on the Nao, you first need the Nao ROS driver from Brown University: http://code.google.com/p/brown-ros-pkg/

-After building nao_ctrl, copy the complete package (with the newly created messages) into the "ros" directory of Brown's driver (i.e. naoros/ros).
-Edit nao_ctrl/scripts/naoros.env on the robot appropriately, especially ROS_MASTER_URI.
-To start the control node, have a ROS master running and execute on the robot (in naoros/ros/nao_ctrl/scripts/):
+After building nao_driver, copy the complete package (with the newly created messages) into the "ros" directory of Brown's driver (i.e. naoros/ros).
+Edit nao_driver/scripts/naoros.env on the robot appropriately, especially ROS_MASTER_URI.
+To start the control node, have a ROS master running and execute on the robot (in naoros/ros/nao_driver/scripts/):

 source naoros.env
 ./moveNao.py